 Changes in antibody levels after vaccination and natural infection

 - After second vaccination, BNT162b2 generated higher peak levels than ChAdOX1.
-Antibody levels declined faster at older ages than younger ages with BNT162b2, but were similar across ages with ChAdOX1.
-With both vaccines, prior infection significantly increased antibody peak level and half-life.
-Protection was estimated to last for 0.5-1 year after ChAdOx1 and >1 year after BNT162b2
+Antibody levels declined faster at older ages and in males with BNT162b2, but declines were similar across ages and sexes with ChAdOX1.
+Prior infection significantly increased antibody half-life with both vaccines.

-Anti-spike antibody response to natural SARS-CoV-2 infection in the general population [MedrXiv, 5 July 2021]
+Anti-spike antibody response to natural SARS-CoV-2 infection in the general population [Nature Communications 29 October 2021, MedrXiv, 5 July 2021]

 - Key findings: 24% of 7,256 participants who had positive swab SARS-CoV-2 PCR tests were ‘non-responders’, not developing anti-spike antibodies.
 These seronegative non-responders were older, had higher SARS-CoV-2 cycle threshold values during infection (i.e. lower viral burden), and less frequently reported any symptoms.